-F. Resort - Commercial/Residential District (R - COM/RES)
+F. Resort-Commercial/Residential District (R-COM/RES)

-- 1. Purpose: The purpose of this district is to: encourage clustered economic development while preserving designated open spaces and historic village settlement patterns thus preventing sprawl and roadside strip development.
-PUDs are encouraged within the Resort/Commercial District and such types of development must meet the PUD requirements as well as consider physical and environmental limitations, such as flood hazard areas, wildlife habitat, steep slopes and traffic volume and flow.
+1. Purpose: The purpose of this District is to: encourage clustered economic development while preserving designated open spaces and historic village settlement patterns thus preventing sprawl and roadside strip development.
+PUDs are encouraged within the Resort-Commercial/Residential District and such types of development must meet the PUD requirements as well as consider physical and environmental limitations, such as flood hazard areas, wildlife habitat, steep slopes and traffic volume and flow.

-- 2. Description: The Resort-Commercial/Residential district is as shown on the Zoning Map and corresponds to parcel boundaries shown.
+2. Description: The Resort-Commercial/Residential District is as shown on the Zoning Map and corresponds to parcel boundaries shown.
 It is primarily some or all of the area designated in the 1970 Haystack Master Plan as the "Base Tract."
-It is to be applied to those areas of the town covered by the "Agreement: Haystack Mountain Ski Area, Inc. to Town of Wilmington" dated Feb 5, 1970 and amended from time to time by the DRB
+It is to be applied to those areas of the Town covered by the "Agreement: Haystack Mountain Ski Area, Inc. to Town of Wilmington" dated Feb 5, 1970 and amended from time to time by the DRB

-- 3. Permitted Uses, Resort Commercial/Residential: (Requiring a zoning Permit)
+3. Permitted Uses, Resort-Commercial/Residential (requiring a Zoning Permit):

-- Accessory Apartment

-- Accessory Use

-- Boundary Line Adjustment

-- Dwelling, One-Family

-- Dwelling, Two-Family or Duplex

-- Dwelling, Seasonal

-- Family Child Care Home

-- Group Home, 1-8 Residents

-- Office

-- Subdivision of land, five or fewer Lots

-- Temporary Retail Stand

-- Wildlife Refuge

-4. Conditional Uses, Resort - Commercial/Residential: